Darling x Newhaven Residents 2023

 Alexia and Camara will spend three months in residence at Edinburgh Sculpture Workshop and Fonderie Darling respectively, developing their proposed work and connecting with their international peers.
 In addition to their time at the host institutions they will spend two weeks of their time in more rural surroundings at with Camara visiting Gare de Matapédia and Alexia travelling to Arbroath to visit Hospitalfield House.

 This is the first year of a three year exchange programme that aims to connect Scottish and Quebec based artists and organisations, facilitating cultural and knowledge exchange.
-The programme has been generously funded by the Conseil des arts de Montréal with support from Creative Scotland and British Council Scotland.

 Left: Alexia Laferté-Coutou, photo Vincent Lafrance